raoulnzefa/VUE_Simulated_Online_Shopping/vue_online_shopping/README.md

-# online_shopping
+# An simulating JD (jd.com) mobile app of online_shopping

-> A simulated online shopping by VUE
+> The project is developed by VUE

 ## Build Setup